Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Methodology

-\end{linenomath} where $z_t$ and $r_t$, represent the update and reset gates, respectively, controlling the extent of past information to be carried forward.
-In addition, $\tilde{h}_t$ represents the candidate activation state.
+where $z_t$ and $r_t$, represent the update and reset gates, respectively, controlling the extent of past information to be carried forward.
+In addition, $\tilde{h}_t^{temp}$ represents the candidate activation state.
 The symbols $W_z$, $W_r$, and $W$ denote the learnable weight matrices, $b_z$, $b_r$, and $b$ are the corresponding bias vectors.
 We use the sigmoid function $\sigma$ as the activation function.
 Through this structure, the GRU discerns and retains essential information in time steps, significantly improving the capacity of the proposed hybrid LCF model to accurately estimate the speed of each link by incorporating temporal information.

-Finally, we obtain spatio-temporal embedded data that combine the outputs from spatial and temporal embeddings.
+Finally, we obtain spatio-temporal embedded data that combines the outputs from spatial and temporal embeddings.
+By incorporating comprehensive spatial features, including dynamic bus lane configurations and leveraging the {GATs} to account for network topology, along with temporal sequences of network mean speeds, we ensure that the spatio-temporal embeddings uniquely represent each scenario.
 This new input data is then processed through fully connected layers to estimate the speed of each link at time $t$.
 These layers are particularly adept at this task due to their ability to analyze complex patterns within the input data.
 Further discussions on the deep learning model configurations, parameter settings, and input shapes are provided in the later section.

-\subsection{Traffic simulation model}
+\subsection{Traffic Simulation Model}

-Dynamic traffic simulation is done based on the macroscopic, queue-based Store-and-Forward (SaF) paradigm (see \cite{aboudolas2009store}), with enhanced structural properties derived by S-Model (see \cite{lin2011fast}).
-The details of the mathematical structure of the model can be found in \cite{tsitsokas2021modeling}, therefore detailed model description is omitted.
-Instead, a brief qualitative description of the model's properties is given below.